jamf/ol/api/Resources_for_Jamf_API_developers.md

 Python is widely used by systems programmers in the MacAdmins commutity.

 A number of community members have shared their Python projects.
-Look through the project readmes and/or take them for a test-drive to see which one best matches your requirements and preferences for style and approach.
+Look through the project readme files and/or take them for a test-drive to see which one best matches your requirements and preferences for style and approach.

 &nbsp;